verrazzano/docs/content/en/docs/setup/install/modify-installation.md

 </div>
 {{< /clipboard >}}

-## Edit the Verrazzano custom resource
+## Edit the Verrazzano resource

-The following sections show you how to modify the Verrazzano custom resource.
+The following sections show you how to modify the Verrazzano resource.

 ### Pre-Installation

-Before you install Verrazzano, you can define a Verrazzano custom resource manifest file that can be supplied at installation time.
+Before you install Verrazzano, you can define a Verrazzano resource manifest file that can be supplied at installation time.
 The following is an example of a Verrazzano manifest file that enables two Verrazzano components, `argoCD` and `velero`, that are disabled by default.

 {{< clipboard >}}